 Notes

-- Choose a quality brand coconut milk.
+- Choose a quality brand coconut milk without any additives or stabilizers.

 - Shake the can of coconut briskly before adding to your red curry paste and aromatics.